-Upon the doors opening we were greeted by enthusiastic cutesy Japanese cheers and the tiniest cutest little maid of all took us to our table, calling us “Master” and “Princess” as she kneeled down and ‘lit’ a battery operated candle for us and handed us our menus.
+Upon the doors opening we were greeted by enthusiastic cutesy Japanese cheers and the tiniest cutest little maid of all took us to our table, calling us “Master” and “Princess”.
+She then kneeled down and ‘lit’ a battery operated candle for us and handed us our menus.

 My husband chose an ice cream, a soft drink and a keyring that looked like a little maids outfit, I went for a cocktail and an A4 sized poster of MaiDreamin (?!).
-The ice cream was pretty cute looking and normally I love ice cream but I was feeling a bit off colour that night.
-The curry and omelette however looked pretty gross, no matter how adorable they make them by drawing smiley faces in ketchup on the omelette or shaping the curry to look like a teddy bear.
+The ice cream was pretty cute looking and normally I love ice cream but I didn’t fancy it that night.
+The curry and omelette in my opinion looked pretty gross.
+Even though they make them look adorable by drawing smiley faces in ketchup on the omelette or shaping the curry to look like a teddy bear.

 “Seven” she replied